This could well be the best of the bunch.

 It's hard to accurately describe why the ride was so enjoyable, but partly the weather.
 Even if you're sweating buckets, if you have water and a destination then sun is preferable to rain. it lightens the mood considerably But the hills were the thing.
 Some of the steepest of the ride it seems, ups and downs, with curves and corners, a joy to ride.
 Bring true the analogy of hills and riding equals life, you work hard to get up, and sometimes it all gets too much and you wanna give up/be sick/throw it all down and go back to where you started.
 But once you've worked your way to the top, however you've done it, you get to coast all the way down wooping and hollering and honking your silly little clown horn like there's no tomorrow.

-• agreement that there's not far to go now so a late early start tomorrow.
+- agreement that there's not far to go now so a

 Oh and a final note - keep forgetting about my mind turning to mush and the phenomenon of just announcing anything I see on a sign as a way of inducing conversation, be it with others or myself.
 Rotating back into society won't be all bad if I can avoid reading out billboards to strangers!